lati-tibabu/benote/README.md

 ### Environment Configuration

-Create `.env` files in both backend and frontend directories with the required configuration variables.

-**Quick Setup**: Use the provided script to generate placeholder `.env` files:
+**Quick Setup**: Use the provided script to generate comprehensive `.env` files with detailed comments and setup instructions:

 ```bash
 npm run generate-envs
 ```

+The script creates `.env` files with:

+- Detailed comments explaining each variable's purpose
+- Links to service dashboards for obtaining credentials
+- Security best practices and configuration tips
+- Organized sections for different types of configuration

 Then edit the generated files with your actual values.

-Create `.env` files in both backend and frontend directories with the required configuration variables.

 #### Frontend (.env in frontend/)